Jane Austen(1775-1817), Novelist

-Few English novelists have commanded such popular affection and critical respect as the author of works including Pride and Prejudice (1813) and Emma (1816).
-Austen was a writer of refinement and charm, whose honesty and sense of irony helped shape some of the supreme masterpieces of nineteenth-century fiction.
-The daughter of a clergyman, she never married, and lived quietly with her family in Hampshire and later Bath.
-Her six main novels made ordinary domestic life a compelling subject for fiction, drawing on her own observations of genteel social relations, courtship, and the position of women during the Regency.
-Austen compared her writing to painting literary miniatures on ivory.
+Few English novelists have commanded such popular affection and critical respect as the author of some of the supreme masterpieces of nineteenth-century fiction, including Pride and Prejudice (1813) and Emma (1816).
+The daughter of a clergyman, she lived quietly with her family in Hampshire and later Bath.
+With her strong sense of irony and her acute observations of genteel social relations, and the position of women during the Regency, Austen’s six main novels made ordinary domestic life a compelling subject for fiction.
+Indeed, Austen compared her writing to painting literary miniatures on ivory.

 More on Jane Austen: Jane Austen Bicentenary range in our Shops | Jane Austen and her World book in our Shops